zazuko/knowledge-graph-forum/README.md

 # Knowledge Graph Forum

-This repository is used for the call for sessions for the [Knowledge Graph Forum](https://dinacon.ch/knowledge-graph-forum-2019/).
+This repository is used for the call for sessions for the Knowledge Graph Forum.

+## Safe the date: September 8, 2020

+The 2020 edition of the Knowledge Graph Forum will take place on September 8 2020 (Tuesday).
+It will take place in Zurich, Switzerland at the _Oracle Smart Innovation Center_.

+A call for presentations and more information about the event will be announced here shortly.

+## Presentations 2019

 The first edition 2019 was a great success, please see the [separate page](2019/README.md) for links to videos & presentations (where available).

-We plan to redo the event in 2020, information can be found here early 2020.

 ## How to propose a new session